 Daydreaming of fun things to do in Miami?
-Clueless of what to do in Miami?
-Let us help you with our ultimate list of the best things to do in Miami Florida.
+Clueless about what to do in Miami?
+Let us help you with our ultimate list of the best things to do in Miami, Florida.

-Your list of things to do in Miami has just doubled in length, with the number of awesome places to go in Miami increasing every year.
+Your list of things to do in Miami has just doubled in length, with the number of awesome places to go in Miami increasing yearly.

-This is the main reason why Miami is dubbed as the Magic City.
+This is the main reason why Miami is dubbed the Magic City.

-On your next visit, the city you left behind is almost nothing like the city you’re going back to.
+On your next visit, the city you left behind is almost nothing like the one you’re returning to.

 Like magic, Miami keeps on developing and developing.

-Miami is exactly what you see in movies, in social media and in print.
+Miami is exactly what you see in movies, social media, and print.

-It is trendy, enjoyable to visit.
+It is trendy and enjoyable to visit.
 One short vacation to Florida will not be enough for you to experience all the best things to do in Miami.

 1. The Venetian Pool